KnownStormChaser/master-weather-model-list/models/nwp_models/global/usa/gfs.md

 - The current FV3-based GFS replaced the older Global Spectral Model (GSM) in **GFSv15** (12 June 2019).
 FV3 is also used by the [GEFS](../../../ensemble_models/global/usa/gefs.md) ensemble (since GEFS v12, 23 September 2020) and several regional UFS-based systems including the upcoming [RRFS](../../regional/usa/rrfs.md).
 - GFS is the deterministic counterpart to the [GEFS](../../../ensemble_models/global/usa/gefs.md) ensemble.
 - GFS was historically known for lagging the ECMWF IFS in headline skill scores; the GFSv16 upgrade narrowed but did not close this gap.
 GFSv17 (proposed for October 2026) is intended as the next major step in this direction, including coupled atmosphere–ocean–sea ice–wave forecasting and a resolution increase to ~9 km.
+- **The February 2026 NOMADS retirements affect other entries in this repository.** SCN 25-81 (OPeNDAP) and SCN 25-82 (FTPPRD) took effect 2026-02-23 and invalidate access routes still listed elsewhere in the catalog: the `nomads.ncep.noaa.gov/dods/gens_bc` OPeNDAP endpoint in [NAEFS](../../../ensemble_models/global/usa/naefs.md), and `ftpprd.ncep.noaa.gov` / `ftp.ncep.noaa.gov` in [GFS-Wave](../../../wave_models/global/usa/ww3-noaa.md), [GEFS-Wave](../../../wave_models/global/usa/gefs-wave.md), [HAFS](../../../tropical_cyclone_models/hafs.md), [RTOFS Global](../../../ocean_models/global/us/rtofs-global.md), and [P-ETSS](../../../storm_surge_models/regional/usa/petss.md).
+These need a correction pass.
+- **The AWS registry description is stale.** It states the operational GFS runs "at 64 layers" and that "a new version … that has 127 layers … will be implemented for operation on February 3, 2021" — text predating the actual 22 March 2021 GFSv16 implementation.
+The bucket contents are current; only the prose is out of date.
+- **Several products documented here are slated for removal under GFSv17** (PNS 26-30), including the entire NetCDF history/analysis family (`atmf`, `sfcf`, `atmanl`, `sfcanl`), both `goessimpgrb2` families, and all 0.5° and 1.0° GRIB2 products with their NOMADS filters.
+If v17 proceeds as proposed, the product inventory table above describes the *pre-v17* era.
+The `noaa-oar-arl-nacc-pds` NetCDF route depends on the same upstream files and would presumably be affected too — status unconfirmed (TBD).
 - GFS is widely redistributed by other national meteorological services as part of their open data programmes (the same NOAA-produced data, hosted closer to regional users):
   - **[GFS (IDEAM, Colombia)](../../regional/colombia/gfs-ideam.md)** — IDEAM redistributes selected cycles for users in Colombia and the wider Andean region
   - **[GFS (CWA, Taiwan)](../../regional/taiwan/gfs-cwa.md)** — CWA mirrors GFS on AWS in `ap-northeast-1` for Asia-Pacific users co-locating with their regional model access

   These are not independently run global models; the mirrors are operationally useful primarily for users in those regions.
-Users elsewhere should generally access GFS directly from NOAA NOMADS, AWS, Azure, or GCP.
+Users elsewhere should generally access GFS directly from NOAA NOMADS, AWS, Azure, or GCS.

+---

+## Open questions / outreach
+- **`bufr.tCCz/` removal from the cloud mirrors (2026-02-21):** no corresponding Service Change Notice was located.
+Was this an intentional NODD scope reduction or an unannounced sync change? → `nodd@noaa.gov`
+- **Azure retention:** live window is 91 days against 30 days documented.
+Which is the committed figure? → `nodd@noaa.gov`
+- **Azure missing `gfsmos.` / `sst.` streams:** documented but absent.
+Intentional or a sync gap? → `nodd@noaa.gov`
+- **`noaa-gfs-warmstart-pds` frozen since 2022-12-01:** is this a deliberately closed archive, or a stalled feed?
+The registry entry gives no end date. → `nodd@noaa.gov`
+- **NetCDF availability post-v17:** PNS 26-30 removes `atmf`/`sfcf`/`atmanl`/`sfcanl` from the production tree.
+Does the NACC bucket (`noaa-oar-arl-nacc-pds`) continue under v17, and if so from what source? → `rick.jiang@noaa.gov`, `patrick.c.campbell@noaa.gov`

 ---